datagazer/zil_explorer_be/README.md

 # Notes for build
 The application is run in AWS ECS service.
 You should adopt the script to fit your AWS account.

+#### override application properies
+a file ./src/main/resources/application.properties bare externalised properties.
+Any of them can be set as an environment variable or via java argument.

+To change a listen port:
+- via env variables
+	(server.port interpolates into SERVER_PORT)
+	$ export SERVER.PORT=8084 && java -jar ...

+- via java args
+	java -Dserver.port=8043 -jar ...

+If a variable has an empty value in this file - it has to be set at an application start time, otherwise, an application will fail.

+#### FlyWay
+The FlyWay migration scripts are stored in ./src/main/resources/db folder.

+The Mysql schema should be created before the application start.
+The DDL is applied by Flyway.